arjunkhode/JavaScript-interview-preparation/README.md

 	f[2]();
 	```

-- Each of these functions called need to access the value of i.
+- Each of these functions called needs to access the value of i.

 - But execution stack of build has finished executing and is no longer there.